 Tips on How to Give an Acceptance Speech

 Accepting an award is like walking a tightrope.
-You need to be gracious, grateful, and humble–but not so humble or self-deprecating that the audience thinks you are trivializing the honor.
-The warm glow of the occasion can suddenly turn chilly or sour with a few ill-chosen words.
+You need to be gracious, grateful, and humble, yet not so humble or self-deprecating that the audience thinks you are trivializing the honor.

-One gentleman I was coaching was due to receive an award from an organization with over 100,000 members.
+With another client, I was coaching a highly-visible member of their association who was due to receive their highest award.
+The organization has over 100,000 members.
 Two thousand people would be in the audience.

-“I want to be funny,” he told me, “so I’ll start by saying how desperate they must be to give me this award.”
-I persuaded him that he’d be insulting the organization and everyone who had ever been honored.
-We worked together to come up with a gracious acceptance speech, still funny, but one that would leave everyone present feeling great about the evening, the award, and the organization.
+He told me, “I want to be funny, so I’ll start by saying how desperate they must be to give me this award.”
+In no uncertain terms, I persuaded him that this line was not funny, and that he would be insulting everyone who had been honored with this award.
+We worked together to come up with a gracious acceptance speech, still funny, that would leave the audience feeling great about the event, the award, and the organization.

 - Who invited you to join this group or encouraged you to get involved in this project or event?

-- What is your connection to this group?
+- What is your most personal connection to this group?

-- How do you feel about the people and the organization’s goals?
+- How do you feel about the people, the organization’s goals, or its mission?